NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 A skeleton lies in a heap on the floor here.
 A DC 15 [[Skills#Medicine|Medicine]] check reveals several crushed bones, as if the unlucky fellow died from a great fall.

-**Indigo:** The chain at the end of this passage ends in a simple hook, as the indigo lantern was stolen years ago and eventually ended up in a backpack in [[4-Campaign/Age of Worms/The Whispering Cairn#5.
+**Indigo:** The chain at the end of this passage ends in a simple hook, as the indigo lantern was stolen years ago and eventually ended up in a backpack in [[The Whispering Cairn#5.
 Wolf Den]].
 If the arrow platform points at this tunnel, a metal arcane elevator identical in appearance to the described in the yellow passage above rises from the floor under the dangling chain.
 Characters inspecting the apparatus notice numerous crushed bones and moldy clothes upon the floor of the cylinder, an obvious clue that all is not as it should be with this arcane elevator.
 Two rounds after a character stands within the cylinder the doors close and the contraption utterly crushes everything within it, sinking back into the ground until the arrow structure once more points at the indigo corridor.

 > [!danger]+ Trap
 > [[false-elevator-hb|False Elevator]]